gardener/gardener/docs/proposals/20-ha-control-planes.md

 ## Motivation

 High availability (HA) of Kubernetes control planes is desired to ensure continued operation, even in the case of partial failures of nodes or availability zones.
-Tolerance to common failure domains ranges from hardware (e.g. utility power sources and backup power sources, network switches, disk/data, racks, cooling systems etc.) to software.
+Tolerance to common failure domains ranges from hardware (e.g., utility power sources and backup power sources, network switches, disk/data, racks, cooling systems) to software.

 Each consumer therefore needs to decide on the degree of failure isolation that is desired for the control plane of their respective shoot clusters.